Charles Tomlinson

-Alfred Charles Tomlinson, CBE (8 January 1927 – 22 August 2015) was an English poet, translator, academic, and illustrator.
+Alfred Charles Tomlinson (8 January 1927 – 22 August 2015) was an English poet, translator, academic, and illustrator.
 He was born in Penkhull, and grew up in Basford, Stoke-on-Trent, Staffordshire.

 Life

 After attending Longton High School, Tomlinson read English at Queens' College, Cambridge, where he studied with Donald Davie.
+He married Brenda Raybould (1928–2019) in 1948 in Willesden and, during a happy and enduring marriage, had two daughters: Justine (born 1957) and Juliet (born 1961), both of whom became professional musicians.
 After leaving university he taught for several years in Camden Town, London, followed by a brief period as secretary to Percy Lubbock in Italy, before returning to London as an M.A. student at Royal Holloway, University of London.
 He subsequently taught for thirty-six years in the English Department of Bristol University, where he became Emeritus Professor.
 He was also a graphic artist, and In Black and White: The Graphics of Charles Tomlinson, with an introduction by Nobel prize-winner Octavio Paz, was published in 1975 and was the focus of a December 1975 edition of the BBC television series Arena.

 Poetry

 Tomlinson's first book of poetry was published in 1951, and his Collected Poems was published by the Oxford University Press in 1985, followed by the Selected Poems: 1955–1997 in 1997.
 His poetry won international recognition and received many prizes in Europe and the United States, including the 1993 Bennett Award from Hudson Review; the New Criterion Poetry Prize, 2002; the Premio Internazionale di Poesie Ennio Flaiano, 2001; and the Premio Internazionale di Poesia Attilio Bertolucci, 2004.
 He was an Honorary Fellow of the American Academy of the Arts and Sciences and of the Modern Language Association.
 Tomlinson was made a CBE in 2001 for his contribution to literature.
 His Selected Poems, his collections Skywriting, Metamorphoses, and The Vineyard Above the Sea, among others, are published by Carcanet Press.
 His last collection, Cracks in the Universe, was published in May 2006 in Carcanet Press' Oxford Poets series.

 In his book Some Americans Tomlinson acknowledges his poetic debts to modern American poetry, in particular William Carlos Williams, George Oppen, Marianne Moore, and Louis Zukofsky, as well as artists like Georgia O'Keeffe and Arshile Gorky.
 In his critical study Lives of Poets, Michael Schmidt observes that 'Wallace Stevens was the guiding star [Tomlinson] initially steered by'.
 Schmidt goes on to define the two characteristic voices of Tomlinson: "one is intellectual, meditative, feeling its way through ideas" while the other engages with "landscapes and images from the natural world".
 Tomlinson's poetry often circles around these themes of place and return, exploring his native landscape of Stoke and the shifting cityscape of modern Bristol.
-In his poem "Against Extremity," Tomlinson expresses a distrust of confessional verse and rejects the "willed extremism of poets like Sylvia Plath and Anne Sexton".
+In his poem "Against Extremity", Tomlinson expresses distrust of confessional verse and rejects the "willed extremism of poets like Sylvia Plath and Anne Sexton".